Ellamina19/Data-Analysis-for-Skilharvest/README.md

 The primary source of this Data that is used is HR Data that was given to us by our instructor .

 ## Tools Used
--Ms Excel for Fetching of data
+- Ms Excel for Fetching of data

--Microsoft Power Bi for cleaning of data and for reporting.
+- Microsoft Power Bi for cleaning of data and for reporting.

 ## Exploratory Data Analysis